lega4e/ranwhen/README.md

 # ranwhen – Visualize when your system was running

-This repository is an extension of [this](https://github.com/p-e-w/ranwhen).
+The repository is an extension of [this](https://github.com/p-e-w/ranwhen).

 Ranwhen is a Python script that graphically shows **in your terminal** when your system was running in the past.
 It use logs about reboots and entry on suspend (or only about reboots if option -r have set).
 Have a look: